 Beyond Shakespeare Exploring Sessions

 We’re running evening sessions exploring early drama and are looking for participants.
 Each weekday evening we’ll meet on zoom, read through a play, with stops and starts to discuss and figure out how the play works.
 The sessions will be recorded and shared online for lovers of drama and to keep us sane in these times of isolation.
 Mostly the latter.

-There are lots of sessions on offer each week – there is a slow burn deep dive session at 2pm (UK time BST) for 2.15pm of a single play/s over a week – as well as fun Second Look fast runs at texts.
-The evening session starts from 7.15pm (UK time BST) with a start of recording at 7.30pm – these tend to be a single session on a short play, though these may start to spread out as we go on.
-There are also weekend sessions coming online now.
+There are lots of sessions on offer each week – there is a slow burn deep dive session at 2pm (UK time GMT) for 2.15pm of a single play/s over a week – as well as fun Second Look fast runs at texts.
+The evening session starts from 7.15pm (UK time GMT) with a start of recording at 7.30pm – these tend to be a single session on a short play, though these may start to spread out as we go on.